huggingface/optimum-habana/examples/stable-diffusion/README.md

 pip install -r requirements.txt
 ```

-## Text-to-image Generation
+## Text-to-Image Generation

-### Single Prompt
+### Stable Diffusion

-Here is how to generate images with one prompt:
+Here's how to generate images using the Stable Diffusion 1.4 model with a single prompt:

 ```bash
 python text_to_image_generation.py \